shkilass/ezbotf/README.md

 ## Documentation

-(There may be link to the documentations)
+(There may be link to the documentation)

 #### Build Documentation